TetraPlex-org/central/Documentation/MRD.md

 2. Informal Debates can be practice sessions and a vote after the debate is optional

+F. Organizations and Guilds
+We will support organizations/guilds as a native entity in the system with membership and rules defined by the organization admin.
+This can be like discord communities and / or  schools or corporate or governmental entities or non profit organizations.
+We can  be the platform of choice for organizing and executing actions after consensus in a given group is reached or simply a means of having fun and socializing.
+We will not control the aims of these groups as they are free to do as they please as long as no laws are broken and everyone's interest are protected.

-F. Voting and Consensus Platform
+G. Voting and Consensus Platform

+We will support various voting systems and one of them is examined in detail in this document (see https://github.com/TetraPlex-org/basics/blob/main/Documentation/technical/voting.md).
+Group consensus is essentail in many organizations and beng consulted upon helps build group cohesion prior to any major activity that may affect the members of the group.
+This feature can be a corporate decision makimg aid as well as a means of ensuring the group has a say in pertinent issues.
+A

-G. Question and Answer
+H. Question and Answer

-H. Skills Rating System
+I. Skills Rating System

-I. Com snippets and async chat features
+J. Com snippets and async chat features

-J. Avatar Design / Import
+K. Avatar Design / Import

 The end user can import images for their avatar which is initially 2D but can eventually be 3D.
 A designer tool for avatars is out of scope but possible in the future

-K. Avatar chat
+L. Avatar chat

 We can have 3D gesture based chat but this is reserved for a future version probably aimed at a desktop client,

-L. Persona / Avatar Marketplace
+M. Persona / Avatar Marketplace

 There can be a marketplace where you can design your (OC) or  Original Character and essentially rent this out for credits in the system for anyone who wants to use said character for a given time period in the system.
 The system will also have public system avatars either for rent or free or available in exchange or karma.

 Think of this marketplace as a costume or character shop where you can if you can afford with karma  or credits become your favourite cartoon character or superhero or be some mythical sea creature.

-M.
+N.

 (what else have we chat about just write it down I will edit)